bennettslin/yearlings_bobtail_app/worst-two-decades-of-rock.md

 Altruistic audiences, Contrived narratives, alternate facts, Trump

-Startups, curators with their ears to the ground vs. Zappa's cigar chomping old guys
+Startups, knowledgeable curators with their ears to the ground vs. Zappa's cigar chomping old guys.
+At best, you understand trends, not innovations.

 ----